YikangGui/sawyer_irl_project/README.md

 =====================================================================================================

-### If you want to use the master launch file to run the whole setup at a time (which I don't recommend btw, because it makes debugging hard if something crashes):
+### THIS IS STILL UNDER CONSTRUCTION.
+PLEASE MOVE TO THE NEXT PART.
+If you want to use the master launch file to run the whole setup at a time (which I don't recommend btw, because it makes debugging hard if something crashes):

    - Make sure you're in intera.sh environment and sequentially do the following: